bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 ---
 layout: guide

-title: Tutorial&#58; Car Telemetry App
+title: "Tutorial: Car Telemetry App"
-description: Build your own car telemetry application
+description: Learn how to build telemetry apps to track specific dynamic parameters of an asset.
 image: image.jpg
 ---

 You will learn:

 - How BDB can be used to build telemetry apps to track specific dynamic parameters of an asset

-- How to make a CREATE transaction to create a car.
+- How to make a `CREATE` transaction to create a car.
 Assets as representation of real objects.
 - How asset metadata is updated.
-In BDB is possible to use TRANSFER transactions to change the state of an asset, in this case the mileage of a car.
+In BDB is possible to use `TRANSFER` transactions to change the state of an asset, in this case the mileage of a car.

-## Connect to IPDB
+# Connect to IPDB

 ```js
 const API_PATH = 'https://test.ipdb.io/api/v1/'
 const conn = new BigchainDB.Connection(API_PATH, {